activescott/agentmarkdown/.github/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines for contributing to this project.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgment, and feel free to [propose changes to this document](https://github.com/activescott/agentmarkdown/edit/master/.github/CONTRIBUTING.md).

 ## How Can I Contribute?